kwangkim/launcher/README.md

 You also need working [Pusher](http://pusher.com/), [Customer.io](http://customer.io/) accounts, and have [Docker](http://docker.io) and [Shipyard](http://shipyard-project.com/) running on a server somewhere.

-1. Create a new virtual env: `mkvirtualenv appsemblerlaunch`
+1. Create a new virtual env: `mkvirtualenv launcher`
-2. Set the required env variables in your virtual environments `bin/postactivate` script:
+2. Set the required env variables in your virtual environments `bin/postactivate` script, which is usually located in `~/.virtualenvs/launcher/bin/postactivate`

 		#!/usr/local/bin/zsh
 		# This hook is run after this virtualenv is activated.